J0hann3/Minishell/README.md

 ◦ env with no options or arguments				|	Done
 ◦ cd with only a relative or absolute path		|
 ◦ export with no options						|	Done
-◦ unset with no options							|
+◦ unset with no options							|	Done
 ◦ exit with no options							|